-The committee recommends the use of teleconferencing with Zoom to facilitate outside examiners.
-Oral exams conducted by remote access make available scholars who would not be able to travel to Bates, reduce our carbon footprint, and provide budgetary savings.
-Oral examinations conducted by video teleconferencing with Zoom are held in various locations on campus.
-Scheduling forms are available at http://www.bates.edu/honors/honors-forms.
+The committee recommends the use of Zoom to facilitate outside examiners, whenever appropriate.
+Oral exams conducted by Zoom make available scholars who would not otherwise be able to travel to Bates, reduce our carbon footprint, and provide budgetary savings.
+These examinations are held in various locations on campus.
+The appropriate Academic Administrative Assistant can make the room reservation for you.